govindtank/cucumber_android/README.md

-# Cucumber Android Example Tests
+# Cucumber Android Example Project
 This is a example project to automated android native app.

 ### Pre-requisite/s software installed